 What happens if I don’t use all the money in the account at the end of the year?

-New this year, employees can roll over up to $500 of their election to the following year so long as they enroll in the FSA again that year.
+Employees can roll over up to $550 of their medical election to the following year so long as they enroll in the FSA again that year.
 If you do not enroll again, you will forfeit that money.

 Is there a minimum or maximum amount I need to contribute?